Application deadline extended to Friday 21st February!

-The Leadership in Healthcare Masters course provides a progression route from the Postgraduate Diploma course in Leadership in Healthcare.
+The Leadership in Healthcare MSc provides a progression route from the Leadership in Healthcare Postgraduate Diploma.

-The MSc in Leadership in Healthcare runs over 1 calendar year.
-Starting with an initial 12-week online module to develop skills in critical appraisal and knowledge of research methodologies, students then choose either the professional project module which consists of a 1,500 word proposal and 10,500 word professional.
+The MSc in Leadership in Healthcare runs over one calendar year.
+Starting with an initial 12-week online module to develop skills in critical appraisal and knowledge of research methodologies, students then choose either the professional project module which consists of a 1,200 word proposal and 10,500 word professional.

 On completion of the course you will be able to: